Outdoor set-up only, ADA Accessible

 ...seeking to connect the public with the beauty and function of handmade art and their creators

-Wildflower Woven Design celebrates the mindful and time intensive creation of one-of-a-kind finely woven art pieces for home, public and personal adornment.
-With respect to traditional patterns and techniques from both eastern and western culture, each piece evolves in my studio as sculptural or woven art.
-Aesthetic principles of asymmetry, simplicity and wabi-sabi, fused with whimsical deconstruction in design and process are joyful and identifiable statements within each woven piece.
-Beginning with a single hand-warped fiber sequence of 100’s of sustainable and often hand-dyed textural threads meticulously threaded beamed on a multiple harness floor loom, foot-treadling patterns combined with shuttles of weft advance the hand-manipulated design in a fusion of color and texture.
-Sustainable warp and weft fibers include linen, silk, bamboo, wool, alpaca, tencel, cotton, hemp and sugarcane as well as metals, paper, 16mm film, and found materials.
+Wildflower Woven Design celebrates the mindful and time-intensive creation of one-of-a-kind finely woven art pieces for home, public and personal adornment.
+With respect to traditional patterns and techniques from both eastern and western cultures, each piece evolves in my studio as sculptural or woven art.
+Aesthetic principles of asymmetry, simplicity, and wabi-sabi, fused with whimsical deconstruction in design and process are joyful and identifiable statements within each woven piece.
+Loom designs begin with a single hand-warped fiber sequence of 100’s of sustainable and often hand-dyed textural threads meticulously threaded beamed on a multiple harness floor loom.
+Foot-treadling patterns combined with shuttles of weft, advance the hand-manipulated design in a fusion of color and texture.
+Sustainable warp and weft fibers include linen, silk, bamboo, wool, alpaca, tencel, cotton, hemp, and sugarcane as well as metals, paper, 16mm film, and found materials.

 15 years of teaching and administration in public and private schools where she was an early advocate for students with disabilities, and private tutoring for 3 decades.
 With regard to personal artistic endeavors, Dawn has studied diamond point machine engraving, watercolor, primitive rug hooking and weaving over the years.
 Travel to Western and Northern Europe, Latin America and throughout the US has allowed for learning opportunities and exploration of early industrial textile manufacturing.

-One of only a handful of Saori certified weaving studios in the U.S., Dawn uses modifications in the physical weaving environment, to facilitate exploration of texture, color and process with individuals regardless of ability.
+One of only a handful of Saori-certified weaving studios in the U.S., Dawn uses modifications in the physical weaving environment, to facilitate the exploration of texture, color, and process with individuals regardless of ability.

 She extends a warm southern welcome to her studio, Saori Song Weaving Studio ~